EuclidLv/iBitter-GRE/README.md

         *You show change the path where the data the predictor need is in your local machine

    (b).
-If you just want to use the model that we've built download the stacking.pkl and use_predictor.py
+If you just want to use the model that we've built download the stacking.pkl, scaler.pkl and use_predictor.py

-        *You show change the path where the stacking.pkl and the data the predictor need are in your local machine
+        *You show change the path where the stacking.pkl, scaler.pkl and the data the predictor need are in your local machine

 7. Data